LeslieDancey/FME_Desktop_Advanced/reader_and_writer_optimization.md

 Check the time taken to do this.
 On my machine the result is this:

 *INFORM|FME Session Duration: 45.3 seconds.
 (CPU: 37.9s user, 0.4s system)*

+*INFORM|END - ProcessID: 97468, peak process memory usage: 85344 kB, current process memory usage: 83164 kB*

+So it’s actually a little quicker than the full translation suggests – not surprisingly FME is starting to process that data as it is being read.
+Still, we might improve on that somehow.

+**3) **Check Data Filtering

+The workspace is filtering data with a Tester.
+Is there any way that we could improve on our reading time by carrying out this test directly on the source data?

+Firstly, we want all the data spatially, so there’s no use in setting any Search Envelope parameters.
+In any case the CSV data is not – initially – spatial and has no such parameters.

+Secondly, could we apply that test to the data as it is being read?
+Well, neither Reader has a WHERE clause field, as neither is a database.
+The CSV Reader does have filter parameters, but they are regular expressions for text fields, and it would be difficult to filter on a number:

+**4)** Check Other Reader Issues - 1

+Are there any other issues with the Readers that might be slowing performance?
+Yes, there are!

+Firstly, notice that the KML Reader that is reading the neighborhood data also includes a whole number of feature types that we aren’t interested in.